 - 1/4 tsp ginger powder

 Okay this is my favorite right here.
 You can't have pumpkin pie without the iconic, flaky, buttery pumpkin pie crust.

-To make the pie crust crumble it’s a couple ingredients.
+To make the pie crust crumble it's a couple ingredients - butter, flour, sugar, salt and baking powder.
 Put everything in a bowl and use a fork to mash it all around.
 Really combine it.
 Try to get large chunks.

 Then use your hands to crumble it up.

 Sprinkle it over the pumpkin batter once it's in the pan.
 Then gently press it into the batter.
 Just so that it's really sticking to it.
 So when it rises while baking, it won't topple off.